ygtkorkmaz/longformer-feedback-prize/README.md

     python main.py

 The user can freely experiment with the parameters under the experiment group of `default.json` file.
 These hyperparameters include batch size, learning rate, gradient norm, maximum tokenization length etc.

+Alternatively, the users can create their own .json file, following a similar architecture to `default.json`.
+In that case, the user should run the following command:

+    python main.py your_own_json_file.json